TranPhucVinh/Cplusplus/Object-oriented programming/Constructor and destructor/Constructor.md

 In this program, calling ``class_test object_1`` will call the default constructor (setup by ``class_test() = default``) to setup default value for variables.
 # Implicit conversion, conversion constructor and explicit keyword
+## Implicit conversion, conversion constructors
-For multiple constructors, beside the setting this arugment [in the traditional way](#multiple-constructors-in-one-class-with-arguments), CPP support implicit conversion which allow setting this constructor argument value by the assignment operator (``=``):
+For multiple constructors, beside the setting this argument [in the traditional way](#multiple-constructors-in-one-class-with-arguments), CPP supports implicit conversion which allow setting this constructor argument value by the assignment operator (``=``):
 ```cpp
 #include <iostream>